How to Prepare for Positive Thinking

 We need to prepare ourselves for the mental fight that is to come.

-We need psychological weapons to defend ourselves and impenetrable self-armour to protect us from the blows that we will take…
+We need psychological weapons to defend ourselves and we need impenetrable self-armour to protect us from the repeated blows that we will endure…

 …Let the battle commence.